 Standard Project Requirements Applicable?
 (Y/N) Timing Implementing Entity Verifying/Monitoring Entity SPR BIO-12.
 Protect Common Nesting Birds, Including Raptors.
 The project proponent will schedule treatment activities to avoid the active nesting season of common native bird species, including raptors, that could be present within or adjacent to the treatment site, if feasible.
-Common native birds are species not otherwise treated as special status in the CalVTP PEIR.
-The active nesting season will be defined by the qualified RPF or biologist.
-Initial Treatment: Y Treatment Maintenance: Y During SMRCD/CSP SMRCD/CSP If active nesting season avoidance is not feasible, a qualified RPF or biologist will conduct a survey for common nesting birds, including raptors.
-Existing records (e.g., CNDDB, eBird database, State Wildlife Action Plan) should be reviewed in advance of the survey to identity the common nesting birds, including raptors, that are known to occur in the vicinity of the treatment site.
+Common native birds are species not otherwise treated as special status in the CalVTP PEIP.
+The active perting season will be defined by the gualified RPE or Initial Treatment: Y During SMRCD/CSP SMRCD/CSP biologist.
+If active nesting season avoidance is not feasible, a qualified RPF or biologist will conduct a survey for common nesting birds, including raptors.
+Existing records (e.g., CNDDB, eBird database, State Wildlife Action Plan) should be reviewed in advance of the survey to identity the common pesting birds, including raptors, that are known to occur in the vicinity of the treatment site.
 The survey area will encompass reasonably accessible areas of the treatment site and the immediately surrounding vicinity viewable from the treatment site.
 The survey area will be determined by a qualified RPF or biologist, based on the potential species in the area, location of suitable nesting habitat, and type of treatment.
 For vegetation removal or project activities that would occur during the nesting season, the survey will be conducted at a time that balances the effectiveness of detecting nests and the reasonable consideration of potential avoidance strategies.
 Typically, this timeframe would be up to 3 weeks before treatment.
-The survey will occur in a single survey period of sufficient duration to reasonably detect nesting birds, including raptors, typically one day for most treatment projects (depending on the size, configuration, and vegetation density in the treatment site), and conducted during the active time of day for target species, typically close to dawn and/or dusk.
-The survey may be conducted concurrently with other biological surveys, if they are required by other SPRs.
-Survey methods will be tailored by the qualified RPF or biologist to site and habitat conditions, typically involving walking throughout the survey area, visually searching for nests and birds exhibiting behavior that is typical of breeding (e.g., delivering food). be present based on nesting bird behavior, the project proponent will implement a feasible strategy to avoid disturbance of active nests, which may include, but is not limited to, one or more of the following: Establish Buffer.
+The survey will occur in a single survey period of sufficient duration to reasonably detect (depending on the size, configuration, and vegetation density in the treatment site), and conducted during the active time of day for target species, typically close to dawn they are required by other SPRs.
+Survey methods will be tailored by the qualified RPF or biologist to site and habitat conditions, typically involving walking throughout the survey area, visually searching for nests and birds exhibiting behavior that is typical of breeding (e.g., delivering food).
+If an active nest is observed (i.e., presence of eggs and/or chicks) or determined to likely be present based on nesting bird behavior, the project proponent will implement a feasible strategy to avoid disturbance of active nests, which may include, but is not limited to, one or more of the following: Establish Buffer.
 The project proponent will establish a temporary, species- appropriate buffer around the nest sufficient to reasonably expect that breeding would not be disrupted.
 Treatment activities will be implemented outside of the buffer.
 The buffer location will be determined by a qualified RPF or biologist.
 Factors to be considered for determining buffer location will include: presence of